lappis-unb/rasa-ptbr-boilerplate/README.md

 - `trust`: the minimum level of certain that must be returned by the classifier in order to run this interaction.
 Value is 0 to 1 (0% to 100%).
 If a classifier returns a value of certainty minor than `trust`, the bots responds with and error interaction node.
 - `interactions`: An vector with lots of interaction nodes that will be parsed.
 Every interaction designed to your chatbot must be under an interaction.node object structure.
-- `node`: where the interaction is designed.
-- `node.name`: that's the unique name of the interaction by which it will be identified.
+- `name`: that's the unique name of the interaction by which it will be identified.
 Do not create more than one interaction with the same `node.name` attribute.
-- `node.classifiers`: Those are the sentences that will be given to the bots training.
+- `expect`: Those are the sentences that will be given to the bots training.
 They can be strings or keywords vectors, like `['consume','use']`.
-- `node.message`: the messages that will be sent to the user, if the classifiers get classified above the trust level.
+- `answer`: the messages that will be sent to the user, if the classifiers get classified above the trust level.
 The `node.message` will be parsed and sent by event class.
 You can specify variables in message.
 By default HubotNatural comes with `$user`, `$bot` and `$room` variables.
-- `node.event`: is the name of the CoffeeScript or JavaScript Class inside `scripts/events`, without the file extension.
+- `event`: is the name of the CoffeeScript or JavaScript Class inside `scripts/events`, without the file extension.
-- `node.type`: This is an example of an event attribute.
+- `type`: This is an example of an event attribute.
 The type attribute is interpreted by respond.coffee class, and basically defines if all lines in message should be send as a `block` or if the bot should randomly send only one of the lines defined.

 ### Event Coffee Classes